-n/a: not applicable nd: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter pci/L: picocuries per liter (a measure of radiation)
+n/a: not applicable nd: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter

 Violations None.
 While coliform bacteria may be present in monthly samples, this is not a violation of standards.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
-No coliforms or harmful bacteria were found in BHV water testing during 2017.
+No coliforms or harmful bacteria were found in BHV water testing during 2018.

 Iron BHV water meets or exceeds federal/state water quality standards; however it does contain a high level of iron.
 Iron does not make the water unsafe but it does present aesthetic concerns.
 Well maintained water filtration/softening systems can minimize the impact of the iron content.
+All BHV water mains are either cast iron or cement-lined ductile iron, and phosphate/chlorine are added to BHV water to minimize corrosion.

-Water System Improvements A 3000 foot section of 4" water main along Barton Shore Drive that had a higher history of leaks was replaced this year with 8" main.
-Due to the cost of this project (\$760,000) and the cost of replacing 1100 feet of water main on Forest/Oakdale Roads in 2015 (\$139,000) the BHV Water Committee devoted a considerable amount of time researching the history, current status and projected future needs of the BHV water system.
-Based on their extensive presentation at the June 2017 Board of Trustees meeting, the Board took action to increase funding by raising water rates from \$.33 to \$.99 per 100 cubic feet with an increase in minimum charge from \$10 to \$120 per year.
-The Water Committee will continue work on development of a Capital Plan to inventory water equipment and estimate future needs, research funding options for the future and develop a water reference/educational manual for BHV residents.
-Other repairs/maintenance issues during 2017 were typical.
+Water System Improvements The BHV Water Committee continued to devote a considerable amount of time researching the history, current status and projected future needs of the BHV water system.
+While the increase in water rates enacted in 2017 (from \$.33 to \$.99 per 100 cubic feet with an increase in minimum charge from \$10 to \$120 per year) has been a positive step, funding is still significantly below maintenance costs, without factoring in any major improvements.
+The Water Committee will continue to research funding options for the future, and work on development of the Capital Plan.
+Distribution of a water information primer for BHV residents is anticipated in early 2019, as well as an equipment upgrade at the well sites.
+Other repairs and maintenance issues during 2018 were typical.